 Resume Builder

-Use this Canadian resume builder to turn your contact details, education, skills, work history, volunteer experience, and awards into a clean PDF before applying for jobs.
+Use this Canadian resume builder to turn your contact details, education, skills, work history, volunteer experience, and awards into a clean file before applying for jobs.
 Edit each section in the preview, match the wording to the posting, and save a separate version for each role.

 What this template is for